September 2017 Update

 takes the title of Best Bang for Your Buck.
 It has the smallest sidecut of the contenders, which helps make it responsive on groomers and hardpack.
 Had we tested it in bumps, it likely would have triumphed like Jonny Moseley in Nagano '98.
 If you don't know who Jonny is, click - this

 .
 (We know he's a skier, but it's still rad.)
 The Jones seemed to be almost self-driving, entering and exiting turns with ease and precision.
 In pow, it felt similar to other contenders; it floated well because of the hybrid-rocker combo and surfy tip and tail.
 It's light too, but not the lightest tested.
 The Explorer offers better pop than fully rockered boards, and is not quite up there with cambered competitors.
 The Explorer is a splendid choice for anyone looking to have the best time on the hill, all while saving cash.
-It's hard to go wrong with this one.
+In fact, the price actually went down

 Read full review: Jones Explorer

 Top Pick for Railing Turns at Speed